Alexey-654/php-project-lvl1/README.md

 ## Installation
 ### Global
-In your Linux terminal in any directoty type
+In your Linux terminal in any directory type
 ```bash
 $ composer global require alexey-654/php-project-lvl1
 ```